Shaan-77/Zubee-E-Comm/README.md

 🧺 Cart and order management

-💳 Payment gateway integration (e.g., Razorpay, Stripe) for secure transactions
+💳 Payment gateway integration (paypal) for secure transactions

-📦 Admin dashboard for product, order, and user management
+📦 Admin dashboard for order, and user management

-🌐 Fully responsive UI with intuitive navigation and a clean design
+🌐 Fully responsive UI with intuitive navigation and a clean design with TailwindCSS

 The application follows a modular, scalable architecture and emphasizes code reusability, state management, and performance optimization across both frontend and backend layers.